Mississippi governor approves outlawing of sanctuary cities

 JACKSON, Miss.
-(AP) — Mississippi Gov. Phil Bryant has signed a law banning sanctuary cities and other policies that might help people who have entered the country illegally.
+(AP) — Gov. Phil Bryant signed a law Monday banning sanctuary cities and other policies that might help people who have entered the country illegally, saying he wants Mississippi to help federal agencies arrest people without legal status.

-Bryant is a longtime critic of illegal entry by immigrants.
-He cited President Donald Trump’s executive order banning sanctuary cities when he signed the law Monday.
+Bryant, a longtime critic of illegal entry by immigrants, cited President Donald Trump’s executive order banning sanctuary cities when he signed the law.
 Since Trump’s order, some states added protections for immigrants while others moved to limit such communities.

+“The president said these jurisdictions have caused immeasurable harm to the American people and to the very fabric of the republic,” said Bryant, a Republican.

 Most Read Stories